chinamike65/hugo-tuolesi/content/book3/book3en.md

 jewels And return home empty-handed,

-It means that there is nothing more stupid in the world than a businessman who, without regard for his life or death, goes to a treasure land full of treasures in the sea, and then comes home empty-handed without finding anything.
+It means that there is nothing more stupid in the world than a businessman who, without regard for life or death, goes to a treasure land full of treasures in the sea, and then comes home empty-handed without finding anything.

 We should also think this way: just like when you arrive at the treasure island, you cannot go back empty-handed; if you get a wish-fulfilling treasure, you cannot just throw it away.

-Once you have obtained such a precious human body, you must cultivate it well and not waste it.
+Once you have obtained such a precious human body, you must use it well and not waste it.

 There was once a royal family in India.
 During the war, the family was destroyed and there was only one person left.
 Everyone took everything from their family, and only a large and heavy piece of agarwood remained.